Whitewater Region

-Whitewater Region is a township on the Ottawa River in Renfrew County, located within the scenic Ottawa Valley in eastern Ontario, Canada.
+Whitewater Region is a township on the Ottawa River in Renfrew County, located within the Ottawa Valley in eastern Ontario, Canada.
 Whitewater Region is made up of the former municipalities of Beachburg, Cobden, Ross and Westmeath, which were amalgamated into the current township on January 1, 2001.

-Whitewater Region is named after the stretch of world-famous whitewater on the Ottawa River, popular for rafting and kayaking.
+Whitewater Region is named after the stretch of whitewater on the Ottawa River, popular for rafting and kayaking.
 This section is part of the Ottawa River Provincial Park.

 The township also claims a distinctive place in Canada's history.
 An astrolabe bearing the date 1613 and believed to have belonged to Samuel de Champlain was discovered within the township.
-A monument commemorating this historic site is located just outside Cobden on Highway 17.
+A monument commemorating this historic site is located just outside Cobden along Highway 17.

 Communities

 The township comprises the communities of: Beachburg, Chenaux, Cobden, Finchley, Foresters Falls, Garden of Eden, The Glen, Grants Settlement, Haley Station, Kerr Line, La Passe, Ledgerwoods Corner, McLaren's Settlement, Meath, Millars Corner, Perretton, Pleasant Valley, Queens Line, Rocher Fendu, Shields Crossing, Snake River and Westmeath.